-This includes expat children, Third Culture Kids (TCKs) and Cross Culture Kids (CCKs) who might not neatly fit this definition or identify with a single home country.
-Some people may prefer to use the alternative terms global nomad, knowledge migrant, international assignee, transferee, trailing spouse, or no label at all.
-For us, the word 'expatriate' is simply an umbrella term to differentiate our sources from other collections that focus on other types of migrants.
+This includes expat children, Third Culture Kids (TCKs), Cross Culture Kids (CCKs), and others who may not neatly fit any definition or identify with a single home country.
+Some people prefer to use alternative terms such as global nomad, knowledge migrant, international assignee, transferee, or no label at all.
+For us, the word 'expatriate' is simply an umbrella term to differentiate our sources from other archives that focus on other types of migrants.

-We also collect material from organisations dealing with expatriate affairs, established by expats for expats.
+We also collect material from organisations dealing with expatriate affairs.
 For example, we hold archives from Global Outpost Services, the Federation of American Women's Clubs Overseas and Radio Netherlands Worldwide.

 The following list is not exhaustive, but it gives an idea of the different types of expatriates which we collect from:

 - Business: entrepreneurs, self-employed, and employees of international or local businesses;